HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `array`

 Array of predictions.
-Similar structure as annotations.
+Similar structure as completions or annotations.
 See the [annotation documentation](/guide/export.html#Raw-JSON-format-of-completed-tasks) for more information.

 ### user